XeroAPI/Xero-Java/README.md

 response.sendRedirect(authToken.getAuthUrl());
 ```

 In your callback Servlet you'll read the query params and swap your temporary for your 30 min access token.
+In our example, we forward the user to the callback.jsp if successful.

 ```java
 // DEMONSTRATION ONLY - retrieve TempToken from Cookie